-1. The physics model used in the SHERPA run is defined through the variable MODEL, which can have one of the three self-explanatory values SM, MSSM or ADD, its default value is SM.
+- 1. The physics model used in the SHERPA run is defined through the variable MODEL, which can have one of the three self-explanatory values SM, MSSM or ADD, its default value is SM.
 In case the MSSM is selected, the variable GENERATOR_ON must have the value 1.
-This guarantees that Isasusy 7.67 is called through its interface and that it generates a valid MSSM spectrum out of some high scale parameters defined below, see Fig. 9.

-PDF_GRID_PATH PDF_SET

-CTEQ6Grid cteq6m, cteq6d, cteq6l, cteq6l1

-MRST99Grid MRST99

-PDFsets Alekhin_100, Alekhin_1000, Botje_100, Botje_1000, Fermi2002_100, Fermi2002_1000, MRST2001, MRST98, cteq6, cteq61, cetq611

-Table 5: The proton PDFs available within SHERPA and their associated settings of the corresponding parameters PDF_GRID_PATH and PDF_SET.
-By choosing one of the PDFs out of the available PDF_SET options the value of the PDF_GRID_PATH has to be set accordingly.

-- 2. SHERPA also provides different schemes to define the parameters of the electroweak sector.
+There are two possible ways to input low-scale MSSM spectra to SHERPA, by the parameter SUSY_GENERATOR either Isasusy 7.67 can be called (Isajet) or the Les Houches interface (LesHouches), that reads in SLHA compatible files, can be chosen. - 2.
+SHERPA also provides different schemes to define the parameters of the electroweak sector.
 The scheme can be set by EW_SCHEME with its default value given by 0.
 The different schemes correspond to different choices of which physics parameters are considered to be fixed and which ones are considered to be derived from given magnitudes.
-Within SHERPA the following schemes have been provided: - Case 0:

-All EW parameters are explicitly given.
+Within SHERPA the following schemes have been provided: - Case 0: All EW parameters are explicitly given.
 Here M_W , M_Z and M_H are taken from Particle.dat, and the parameters 1/ALPHAQED(0), SIN2THETAW, VEV and LAMBDA have to be specified as well.

+$^{^{10}}$ To link the LHAPDF libraries the environment variable LHAPDFDIR must be set to the corresponding path.